This post may contain affiliate links. Please see my disclosure policy for details.

 1. From a baby, their spirit is taken to be trained to work with people

-The ‘crush’ or ‘break’ process involves keeping them in a hold, tied with ropes and even starved and beaten to submit to the owners.
+The ‘crush’ or ‘break’ process involves keeping them in a hold, tied with ropes, and even starved and beaten to submit to the owners.

 It’s quite cruel to think that an animal is raised knowing nothing else than a bullhook and being ridden for money.

 I didn’t personally see them used, but I’m sure they are and wasn’t sure it was necessary.

 I had also read reviews from one traveller where the elephant was being hooked and the owner dropped the hook on the floor.

-2. They’re chained away from their families
+2. They are chained away from their families

 When I was walking around the elephant breeding centre I squealed as I loved seeing the beautiful elephant babies.

 The breeding centre assured me that it’s to stop them running away and limit the risk of being poached, but, it’s still disturbing to see them this way.

 The government is aware that chains are not the best solution and some places are trialling electric fences.

-3. They work long hours and carry a heavy weight with four people at a time
+3. They work long hours and carry a heavyweight with four people at a time

-The elephants are made to carry four people at a time, for two hours, with a carriage on their backs, 3 times a day.
+The elephants used for the elephant safari in Chitwan National Park are made to carry four people at a time, for two hours, with a carriage on their backs, 3 times a day.
 Every day.

 It’s all about getting in as many tourists as possible to maximise profit.
 An article by Responsible Travel raises a good point in the fact that elephants are used to patrol the park and directly contribute to helping stop poachers who are killing other wild animals.

 These standards include limiting rides to two hours per day and reducing the amount of weight loaded on their backs.

 4. They’re not fed well by the (private) owners

-When I was talking to my guide at United Jungle Guide Service, I recalled the fact that in India I fed a little ellie some sugar cane as it’s their favourite!
+When I was talking to my guide at United Jungle Guide Service, I recalled the fact that in India I fed a little Ellie some sugar cane as it’s their favourite!

 But, my guide told me that only government elephants get fed the nice treats in Sauraha.

-When I used to walk home to my hotel in the evenings, I used to see Chumpa and Laxmi who were elephants that went to work in the safaris each day.
+When I used to walk home to my hotel in the evenings, I used to see Chumpa and Laxmi who were elephants that went to work on the safaris each day.
 They were chained up and given hay and a roof over their head.

-I asked my guide if it was okay to do this and he said ‘yeah, the owners will appreciate it as it saves them having to’.
+I asked my guide if it was okay to do this and he said ‘Yeah, the owners will appreciate it as it saves them having to’.